 Many Taiwanese reject the ‘China’ label, even though the country’s official name is the Republic of China.
 However, exploring Taiwan does give visitors an idea of what the giant on the other side of the Taiwan Strait could have been.
 Because certain traditions, in particular folk religion, have survived much better here than on the communist-ruled Chinese mainland, Taiwan is sometimes described as ‘more Chinese than China’.
 There are Buddhist temples and Taoist clerics in every town and folk shrines in every village.
 Taipei’s National Palace Museum remains the world’s finest collection of Chinese artefacts.
 But I prefer to put it this way: Taiwan’s society is much more than Chinese.
 The Han people who settled here from the 17th century onward found an island populated by Austronesian tribes.
 There was constant tension and frequent fighting but also trade and intermarriage.
 Between 1895 and 1945, Taiwan was ruled by Japan; Japanese food and architecture are still very evident.
 Taiwan was never colonised by a Western power yet there are smatterings of Americana, such as a love of baseball.
 If you’re familiar with China, it’s the differences between Taiwan and the mainland that’ll strike you, not the similarities.

-Some of the people browsing this book have been to Taiwan on business trips, possibly several times.
-Their memories may be of bleak industrial estates and heavy traffic.
-They may be sceptical when people talk of Taiwan’s beautiful landscapes, biodiversity and cultural treasures.
+Some of the people browsing this page have been to Taiwan on business trips, possibly several times.
+Their memories may be of bleak industrial estates and heavy traffic, and they may be sceptical when people talk of Taiwan’s beautiful landscapes, biodiversity and cultural treasures.
 The country is a bit like an ex-boxer struggling to convince the world he’s now a poet.
 But the poetry exists, I promise you, in its natural environment and extraordinary festivals.
 Come and see it for yourself.